 Are there really more sheep than people in Ireland?

 Yes, this is quite possibly still correct at the moment.
 Although in recent years the human population has increased in Ireland while the number of sheep has potentially dropped back down, as recently as 2016 our national census results indicated that there were 4.8 million people in the Republic of Ireland, yet a staggering 5.2 million sheep!
 The Irish counties with the most sheep, in order, are Donegal, Galway and Mayo, with almost half a million each, followed closely by Kerry and then Wicklow.
 The smallest of these five counties is County Wicklow, yet with its comparatively paltry population of ‘only’ 250,000 sheep and thanks to its smaller stature, it could very well be the county with the highest population density of sheep.
-So if you want to see plenty of sheep up close, I’d highly recommend taking a hike through the Wicklow Mountains, along the Kerry Way, or check out Connemara and Mayo in the West of Ireland too.
+So if you want to see plenty of sheep up close, I’d highly recommend taking a hike through the Wicklow Mountains, along the Kerry Way or the Dingle Way or check out Connemara and Mayo in the West of Ireland too.
+And of course, there’s always the Sheep’s Head Way in Co.
+Cork!

 When were sheep introduced to Ireland?